 1. Parades

 So we have our American cousins to thank for the first St. Patrick’s Day parade!
 It all began with the Irish diaspora who wanted to mark the day in the states.
 The first parade took place in Boston in 1737 while New York held the first official parade in 1766.
 In Ireland, the first parade was held in Waterford in 1903.
 The biggest parade in Ireland is in Dublin when around half a million people descend on the capital city.
-We look forward to those days we we can all gather safely again.
+Great to have it back again this year!

 Before the 17th century, blue was the color of choice for St. Patrick’s Day.
 As Irish nationalism grew, so did the wearing of the green.
 There were also the associations with the Emerald Isle, so called because of the color of our world famous rich green landscape.